TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 ## Getting Started

-As most of the tasks will be managed by `make` and `mage` we will first initialize the tooling:
+The first step to get started is to initialize tooling and some dependencies:

 ```bash
 $ make init
 ```

-You may want to run this commands from time to time.
+You may want to run this commands from time to time to stay up-to-date with changes to tooling and dependencies.

 ## Running a development build of The Things Stack